LRANet: Towards Accurate and Efficient Scene Text Detection with Low-Rank Approximation Network: Related Work

 \subsection{Regression-Based Methods}

 Regression-based methods are mainly inspired by the advancement in object detection, where text shapes are represented as vectors through parameterization methods for regression.
 These methods primarily focus on irregular texts due to their complex representation.
-Earlier approaches \cite{} directly regress contour points as text boundary, but they fail to utilize prior information about the continuity of text boundary.
+Earlier approaches directly regress contour points as text boundary, but they fail to utilize prior information about the continuity of text boundary.
 Therefore, later approaches employ parameterized curves or parameterized masks to represent the text boundary.
 For example, TextRay \cite{wang2020textray} adopts Chebyshev polynomials under the polar system to approximate the text boundary.
 ABCNet \cite{liu2020abcnet} adopts Bernstein polynomial to convert the long sides of texts into Bezier curves.
 FCENet \cite{zhu2021fourier} converts text contours to Fourier signature vectors by Fourier contour embedding.
 TextDCT \cite{su2022textdct} transforms text instance masks to the Frequency domain by discrete cosine transform (DCT), and then extracts the low-frequency components to represent the text instance masks.
 TPSNet \cite{wang2022tpsnet} utilizes thin plate splines (TPS) to parameterize text contours into TPS fiducial points.

 However, these parameterized methods have not sufficiently taken into account text-specific shape information, leading to limitations in modeling arbitrary-shaped texts, For example, chebyshev polynomials and DCT representation struggle to tightly fit the text shape with a compact vector.
 Fourier representation may lose some corner pixels, as shown in Fig.~\ref{fig-compare}.
 Although TPS and Bezier can fit long curved texts well through fiducial points, slight perturbations in these points would significantly affect the fitted curve.
 Meanwhile, using a sparse number of fiducial points may not be sufficient to accurately represent an arbitrary-shaped text.
 Different from these efforts, we propose LRA that represents the fitted curve from an eigenvector-reconstruction perspective, allowing for effective exploitation of text-specific shape information.
-In addition, we introduce a dual assignment scheme for inference acceleration.
-These unique aspects set our method apart from others in the field.